joxop/odin-recipes/README.md

 # odin-recipes
-This project builds a simple website using Html and Css.
+This project builds a simple website only using Html and CSS.